-Bitlish offers trading in a decent number of cryptocurrencies.
-At the date of writing this review (27 November 2018), the exchange supports 14 different cryptocurrenices.
-Each cryptocurrency can also be traded against five different fiat currencies, EUR, USD, RUB, JPY and GBP.
+Bitlish offers trading in a decent number of cryptos.
+At the date of last updating this review (1 July 2019), the exchange supported 13 different cryptos (previously 14 but NEM was delisted on 1 July).
+Each crypto can also be traded against five different fiat currencies, EUR, USD, RUB, JPY and GBP.
 This – the various trading pairs available – is a very nice aspect of this trading platform.

 According to information provided to us here at Cryptowisser, Bitlish is also a data provider for a subsidiary company to Intercontinental Exchange that distributes rates and trades data globally through major services like TradingView.
 Moreover, the exchange is in the progress of launching a cryptocurrency debit card.
 Cryptocurrency debit cards allow people to spend their cryptocurrency assets on every item you can buy from a merchant that accepts VISA cards.
 For more information on the various cryptocurrency debit cards out there, please see our Cryptocurrency Debit Card List.